Harris Academy Falconwood: History

 In 2019 numerous Harris Academies were accused of 'gaming' the system through the practice of entering entire cohorts for the ESOL qualification, which is aimed at students who have English as an additional language (EAL), Harris Falconwood entered the whole of their Year 11 cohort (177 students) despite only having 15 EAL students.
 This was shown to be common practice across the Federation.

 Former pupils at Westwood Secondary School include dance instructor and television presenter Len Goodman, who lived at Blackfen and who was a member of the school cricket team.

 In March 2020, academy had to close for the rest of the academic year due to national lockdown caused by the COVID-19 pandemic (except for key workers' children).

 In September 2020 Terrie Askew retired as Principal, having led the school since 2008.
 Tom Street, a long-serving employee of the Harris Federation, took up post as Head of Harris Academy Falconwood.

 In January 2021, academy had to close again until March due to 2nd national lockdown caused by COVID-19 pandemic (except for key workers' children).

 In March 2021, the government’s National Cyber Security Centre issued an alert about a spike in ransomware attacks affecting schools.
 Despite the academy's software and systems being fully updated at the time, the Harris Federation’s servers have been attacked.
 A ransomware attack means that cyber-criminals have accessed Harris Federation’s IT systems and encrypted, or hidden, their contents.

+In 2012, the Academy won a bronze Green Apple Environmental Award.
+The redevelopment of Westwood College site saw run-down buildings replaced with sustainable alternatives.
+Solar panels and ground source heating have generated energy savings while the building is constructed at an angle providing the best levels of natural light.
+Bexley Council’s cabinet member for education, Councillor John Fuller, accepted the award at the House of Commons on November 12.
+He said: “It’s a great credit to the academy and its partners to have the project recognised.”